edugrutz/peptomine/README.md

 # PeptoMine
 A Computational Tool for Mining Therapeutic Peptides from Metagenomic Data

+⚠️ **Project Status: In Development**

+This project is under active development and not yet ready for production use.
+Features and structure may change at any time.

 ## 📘 Project Overview

 PeptoMine is a computational tool designed to mine and identify potential therapeutic peptides from metagenomic datasets.
 It streamlines the discovery process by integrating preprocessing, translation, peptide prediction, and annotation into a single automated pipeline, implemented using **Nextflow**.